Home » About

 In the Making

 For several years off and on, my mind would drift back to living on the farm.
-We had only 1 income, barely getting by, and no way could I even remotely think of having a garden, a barn, much less anything else.
+We had only 1 income, barely getting by, and no way I could even remotely think of having a garden, a barn, much less anything else.
 When you are barely getting by, there is no money.

 I started asking lots questions and then I got my hands on The Ball Canning Book .
 It got even worse.
 Yes, the pantry shelves were full, but I had spent way too much money buying the bushels.
 I knew if I wanted to do this, I was going to have to grow my own.
 I was overwhelmed, so many ideas, and how in the world could I do this with no money?